-- There is a drop-in Engraving Tip for the original silver blade holder or the Maxx blade holder, or you can use the Zing Engraving tool in a Maxx, Groove, or Groove-e model. - The same basic guidelines apply to engraving as in embossing and scoring: - ♦ You will probably need to use the WYSIWYG cut mode. - You will need to turn off the Blade Offset setting for engraving. - You will probably need to use multiple passes to get the desired results. - On softer metals, you may not want the engraving tip too far above the metal as it can leave a pock mark when it drops to start engraving.
-If possible, test on scraps first. - Note that you can also engrave on materials that cannot be cut on the KNK, such as jewelry charms, dog tags, and trophy plates. - The open path fonts available in MTC should work well for engraving.
+- There is a drop-in Engraving Tip for the original silver blade holder or you may have the one included at the time of the original yellow KNKs' release, referred to as the Original Engraving Tool. - The same basic guidelines apply to engraving as in embossing and scoring: - ♦ You will probably need to use the WYSIWYG cut mode. - ♦ You will need to turn off the Blade Offset setting for engraving. - You will probably need to use multiple passes to get the desired results. - On softer metals, you may not want the engraving tip too far above the metal as it can leave a pock mark when it drops to start engraving.
+If possible, test on scraps first. - The open path fonts available in MTC should work well for engraving.
 They contain single path lines and curves versus outlines and are usually more desirable when engraving letters.
-Refer to Section 5.11.
+Refer to Section 5.11. - The following table show recommended forces to use for various materials.
+Note that it is assumed a cushioned surface is being used for the paper, cardstock, and vellum: